nats-io/nats-site/content/blog/nats-server-29-release.md

 Do note that this introduces a trade-off of reducing pressure on the leader to serve both reads and writes exclusively, however at the risk of getting a _stale_ read if the replica or mirror is not fully caught up.
 A stale read is much less likely among replicas, but for mirrors that there could be increased latency due to being across regions, or if there are network interruptions.

-Since mirrors are technically streams themselves with a different name from the origin, each message returned from a *direct get* call will automatically include a few useful headers:
+Each message returned from a *direct get* call will automatically include a few useful headers:

 - `Nats-Stream` - name of the origin stream the message was written to
 - `Nats-Sequence` - sequence number of the message in the origin stream
 - `Nats-Time-Stamp` - timestamp of the message in the origin stream
 - `Nats-Subject` - subject of the message in the origin stream

+This provides consistent metadata about the message in the origin stream, no matter where the message is retrieved from.

 [kv]: https://docs.nats.io/nats-concepts/jetstream/key-value-store
 [mirrors]: https://docs.nats.io/running-a-nats-service/nats_admin/jetstream_admin/replication#mirrors

 #### Stream and key-value message republishing